 This information is provided to potential adoptive families/individuals at no cost to you.
 Your adoption agency will also be able to help you with this, but some people like to know ahead of time exactly what to expect.
 It is good to do things in THIS ORDER…the “multi-tasker” knows to start one thing so other things can be “doing” while you’re waiting!

 Families requesting to be “matched” with a child from our site must already be in contact with a licensed home study social worker to complete your home study.
 You need to be in a financial position to pay for that upfront, along with any initial adoption agency fees or Promise Trust deposits.
 We must receive your signed Family Sponsorship Application to mark a child on hold.
-You then have 10 days for your home study social worker complete and return their Home Study Pre-Approval document to us.
-At that time, we would be able to mark a child officially matched and set up your family sponsorship donation page (FSP) will be set up.
+When we have your completed application (including all four forms), we will set up your family sponsorship donation page (FSP) will be set up.

 These children have no time to spare.
 Their very lives depend on an aggressive, expedited adoption process….as quickly as the pieces can come together.
 If you do not feel you will be able to meet this requirement, please wait to request a match until you are closer to meeting this goal.
 If you need to save up for your home study and agency fees, please do so prior to inquiring about a particular child.
 We are very aware of the high cost of international adoption, and are sensitive to the financial needs of our adoptive families, but for the sake of the children, we must require this.

 READ THIS CAREFULLY AND THEN OVER AND OVER AND OVER!